luisespino/Coronavirus_2020_11/README.md

 - [Using LSTM to predict COVID cases and mortality in Guatemala] (#Using LSTM to predict COVID infections and mortality in Guatemala)
 - [References](#References)

+## General Concepts
+### Data prediction with Python
+Among programming languages, Python is known as one that manages to master all the statistics, related to data mining and even machine learning, it is free software, so many people have been able to use it to develop their solutions by giving A place that has very interesting libraries where you can find almost all the machine learning techniques that currently exist, of course, has its negative part, and that is that derived from the fact that many people have contributed, it has its specific syntax for each case, which makes learning a bit complex.
+Currently there is a very viable solution, since Scikit-learn consists of being a standardization conformed in an open code library, which tries to unify in the same context all the possible algorithms and functions, helping greatly the preprocessing phases , training, optimization and validation of the different predictive methods used.

+Scikit-learn gives the possibility of having a large amount of data processing options, of which only some will be used throughout this report, but it is recommended to be able to search for the documentation of this tool that is very useful to perform this type of predictions like those found throughout the document.
+A factor that must be considered with respect to the aforementioned library is its high level of maturity, with which it manages to define predictive models that are even used in production, so it is taken as a basis for the development of the different solutions, find will be focused on linear regression methodology.

+### Linear regression
+This prediction model is based on the possibility of calculating a straight line that accommodates as much as possible to the different samples that are identified within the population that is taken for analysis.

+The way to calculate it is based on the fact that linear regression focuses on defining the parameters that are found or characterize a linear function, y = mx + b, in such a way that the quadratic errors in the measurement that is carried out can be eliminated to a certain extent. to the line defined by the function described above, minimizing the distance from each doctor to the line, manually it is not so complex, although the purpose of the different solutions that are presented is to make a fully automated model.
+The different data that are handled in the report are not only treated in this way, also in some cases only 2 dimensions are not taken into account to extract some information, but when it comes to three-dimensional data, it is often preferable to opt for a Descending Gradient, which iterates to be able to follow the previous process, in such a way as to find the line that best fits the contour defined by the selected samples, which gives it a higher computational data, it is frequently used in multidimensional cases.

+### Error measurement
+As a fundamental part of the models with which the information will be defined is that when there are problems of this nature, be it machine learning or even data science, on very rare occasions they are exact, mainly if it is the prediction of the advance of a pathological virus, since the results that are produced are probable, they are usually estimates, this reason gives as a result that there should always be some mechanism that can assess the variation that exists and occurs throughout the calculations performed, of course to know the results that are being presented as their accuracy, and that these can be objectively and quantifiably comparable, applying other additional methods that can support depending on their characteristics towards the behavior of the data set.

 ## Covid-19 infection trend in Guatemala